chepo92/RRestwiki/Getting-Started.md

-If you are new to RRest it is recommended that you follow these steps to gain familiarity with the toolbox:
+If you are new to RRest it is recommended that you follow these steps to gain familiarity with the toolbox.
+These steps are demonstrated in this [video](https://youtu.be/J4ZG3QntTI8).

 ## Download a sample dataset
 Several datasets are compatible with the toolbox (as listed [here](http://peterhcharlton.github.io/RRest/datasets.html)).
 Of these, the Synthetic Dataset, named 'RRSYNTH', is perhaps the easiest one to start with.
 Instructions on how to obtain the dataset are available [here](http://peterhcharlton.github.io/RRest/synthetic_dataset.html).